Need a Roof Inspection?📞Call (806) 622-6041

 5-Star Rated

-Monahans's Storm Damage Repair Specialists
+What Does Monahans's Storm Damage Repair Specialists Look Like?

 Monahans's location in Ward County creates unique roofing challenges.
 The Permian Basin experiences 6-8 hailstorms annually, sustained high winds, extreme temperature fluctuations, and severe weather conditions.
 Your roofing system must withstand these demanding conditions year after year.

-Since 2014, 5 Star Commercial Roofing has protected properties throughout Monahans and Ward County with premium materials and expert installation.
+5 Star Commercial Roofing has protected properties throughout Monahans and Ward County with premium materials and expert installation.
 From properties near Monahans Sandhills State Park to buildings throughout Monahans, we understand Permian Basin weather patterns, local building codes, and the specific needs of Ward County property owners.

 Monahans & Permian Basin Weather Challenges